aidanjw1/react-hook-popup/README.md

 # React Hook Popup

 React Hook Popup is a lightweight Javascript and Typescript library to easily manage popups in React with a single hook.
-Display alerts, modals, snackbars, and more from anywhere in your React application without needing to manage your own open/closed state or crowd your components' JSX with popups.
+Display alerts, snackbars, modals, and more from anywhere in your React application without crowding your application logic with open/closed states.

 ## Installation